yangedruce/makando/README.md

 ## Assumptions and Architecture Decisions

-- Separation by Role: Customer, Manager, and Admin have distinct permissions and dashboard views.
+- Separation by Role: Customer, Restaurant Manager, and Admin have distinct permissions and dashboard views.
-- Order Flow: Customers can order from any restaurant, managers only manage their own restaurants.
+- Order Flow: Customers can order from any restaurant, Restaurant Managers only manage their own restaurants.
 - Payment: Stripe is chosen for its ease of integration and testability.
 - Loyalty Program: Simple 1 point = RM1 system, designed to be extendable for future reward schemes.
+Accumulated points can be redeemed during checkout.
 - Tech Choices:
     - Laravel for scalable, secure backend.
     - AlpineJS to keep frontend lightweight and reactive without heavy SPA frameworks.